Caring for Your Nunchaku

+Like any martial arts weapon Caring for Your Nunchaku will be important.
 While our nunchaku are made by hand and of real hardwoods, they are not indestructible like the fictional adamantium.
-The nunchaku is a control weapon and can be also a bulgening weapon meaning it is used to “hit things”, however unlike a padded or foam toy nunchaku if you strike into a hard surface you will likely crack our nunchaku.
+The nunchaku is a control weapon and can be also a bludgeoning weapon meaning it is used to “hit things”, however unlike a padded or foam toy nunchaku if you strike into a hard surface you will likely crack our nunchaku.
 Also dropping your nunchaku on a hard surface can also crack or damage your nunchaku.

 Cocobolo does not mean “Made of Adamantium“